-The parent company's result from ordinary activities amounted to \in 208.8 million, following \in 153.7 million in the previous year.
+The parent company's result from ordinary activities amounted to \leq 208.8 million, following \leq 153.7 million in the previous year.

-Income taxes of \notin 94.6 million refer to current taxes for corporate income tax and the solidarity surcharge, as well as trade tax.
-Due to the results of the tax audit for 2006 to 2008 completed in the previous year, as well as the consequential effects and assessments for future years, there were also out-ofperiod tax expenses of \notin 3.7 million.
+Income taxes of \le 94.6 million refer to current taxes for corporate income tax and the solidarity surcharge, as well as trade tax.
+Due to the results of the tax audit for 2006 to 2008 completed in the previous year, as well as the consequential effects and assessments for future years, there were also out-of-period tax expenses of \le 3.7 million.

-The parent company's net income reached \in 110.4 million - following \in 71.5 million in the previous year.
+The parent company's \mathbf{net} income reached \in 110.4 million - following \in 71.5 million in the previous year.